PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Arecibo Beaches

-Our regular readers know that I really enjoy the north coast of Puerto Rico, so it should come as no surprise that I’m writing another "north coast lovefest".
+Our regular readers know that I really enjoy the views of the north coast of Puerto Rico, so it should come as no surprise that I’m writing another "north coast lovefest".

 For a great drive along the north coast, take Road 681 in Arecibo instead of Route 2 or Route 22.
 This coastal road allows you to stop off and enjoy a number of amazing views and beaches.
 While the Atlantic Ocean can be too rough to swim during much of the year, it provides a great backdrop for a nice afternoon or quick stop by the beach.